SAP-samples/cloud-espm-cloud-native/README.md

 * Check if the request succeeds.
 * Check that the response time would be under 1 seconds
-* Stop the Tax Services.
+* Stop the Tax Services which is running on SAP Cloud Platfrom Neo or on Cloud Foundry.
-* Create a Sales Order with following database
+* Create a Sales Order with following data
 ` Method : POST `
   `URL : http://http://localhost:9993/sale.svc/api/v1/salesOrders`
   `Header: Content-Type : application/json`